natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

  d. *etk*: The plant evapotranspiration coefficient for each LULC class, used to obtain potential evapotranspiration by using plant energy/transpiration characteristics to modify the reference evapotranspiration, which is based on alfalfa.
 Coefficients should be multiplied by 1000, so that the final etk values given in the table are integers ranging between 1 and 1500.
 (Some crops evapotranspire more than alfalfa in some very wet tropical regions and where water is always available).

-9. **Zhang constant (required).** Floating point value between 1 and 10 corresponding to the seasonal distribution of precipitation (see Appendix A for more information).
+9. **seasonality factor (Z) (required).** Floating point value on the order of 1 to 10 corresponding to the seasonal distribution of precipitation (see Appendix A for more information).

 10. **Demand Table (required)**.
 A table of LULC classes, showing consumptive water use for each landuse / landcover type.
 Consumptive water use is that part of water used that is incorporated into products or crops, consumed by humans or livestock, or otherwise removed from the watershed water balance.